-We also make investments in qualifying small businesses through HT III and HC IV, which are our wholly owned SBICs.
-HT III holds approximately \$119.2 million in tangible assets which accounted for approximately 4.6% of our total assets as of March 31, 2021.
-HC IV holds approximately \$70.1 million in tangible assets which accounted for approximately 2.7% of our total assets as of March 31, 2021.
+We also make investments in qualifying small businesses through our wholly owned SBICs.
+We currently have one active SBIC, HC IV, which holds approximately \$128.0 million in tangible assets which accounted for approximately 4.6% of our total assets as of September 30, 2021.